 1. Not putting myself out there

 Entering college, I was very shy and quiet.
-I am an introvert and I value my alone time.
+I am an introvert, and I value my alone time.
 This made it kind of difficult for me to make friends, and throughout freshman year, I felt very alone.
 I think the most important piece of advice I would give my younger self is to put myself out there and talk to more people.

 Typically, people in college are very friendly and open to making friends.
-I wish I had gotten to know more people and been more outgoing because I think that would have made a big difference to my college experience.
+I wish I had gotten to know more people and been more outgoing because I think that would have made a big difference in my college experience.

 2. Not joining clubs and activities as a freshman

 I joined a sorority my sophomore year and made some of my best friends!
-I wish I had joined as a freshman so that I could have made these friendships earlier.
+I wish I had joined as a freshman so I could have made these friendships earlier.
 In my junior year, I was the advertising director for the student newspaper.
-Through this experience, I made some amazing friends and there were also many social activities such as a Thanksgiving dinner and other fun holiday events.
+Through this experience, I made some amazing friends and many social activities such as a Thanksgiving dinner and other fun holiday events.
 Most clubs will do social events to make the club more engaging, which can be a fun way to network and make friends.

 3. Comparing myself to others on social media